zhmur/servicenow-guides/ServiceNow style guide.md

 1. Use ";" (semicolon) as separator if you need to show list of usernames in a string.
 For example, pattern "&lt;last name>, &lt;first name>" is very popular one for large enterprises because surname is more selective then a name.
 Example: "Zhmur, Artur; Pereiras, Michael".
 1. Put old item name to sc_cat_item.meta field in case of catalog item rename.
 If item was used in production at least once in last 3 months.
 For popular items consider keeping old name in the sc_cat_item.name for some time.
 So that users will have time to adapt.
 1. Use batch update sets whenever possible.
 Even if you have only 2 update sets for productionizing, go ahead and select one of them as a parent.
+1. Use "- b" + Enter in the Navigator filter to quickly find and open "Scripts - Background".